lyokhatankist/ExM-apaTche/assets/change_list_eng.md

 ■ Fixed timers that should start upon loading a checkpoint.

-■ Added new weapon pickup on boss fight arenas.
+■ Added new weapon pickups on boss fight arenas.

 ■ Expanded the analytics that are given during boss battles, now they give actually useful information for defeating bosses.